-A patent application filed with the NOIP shall be subject to formal examination for evaluating its validity.
+A patent application filed with IP VIETNAM shall be subject to formal examination for evaluating its validity.

 The time limit for formality examination of an application is one (1) month from the filing date.
-In the course of formality examination, if the applicant corrects or supplements documents on his/her own initiative or upon the request of the NOIP, the time limit for formality examination may be prolonged for a period of time during which documents are corrected or supplemented.
+In the course of formality examination, if the applicant corrects or supplements documents on his/her own initiative or upon the request of IP VIETNAM, the time limit for formality examination may be prolonged for a period of time during which documents are corrected or supplemented.

-Before the expiration of the time limit above, the NOIP shall complete the formality examination of applications and send notices on examination results to applicants.
+Before the expiration of the time limit above, IP VIETNAM shall complete the formality examination of applications and send notices on formality examination results to applicants.

-If the applicant to whom the NOIP has sent a notice on its intended refusal of the application fails to correct errors or unsatisfactorily corrects errors or makes no opposition or makes unreasonable opposition to the intended rejection within the set time limit, the NOIP shall send a notice on its refusal of the application and, upon the applicant’s request, refund the paid fees and charges for jobs to be done after the formality examination.
+If the applicant to whom IP VIETNAM has sent a notice on its intended refusal of the application fails to correct errors or unsatisfactorily corrects errors or makes no opposition or makes unreasonable opposition to the intended rejection within the set time limit, IP VIETNAM shall issue a Decision of refusal of the patent application.
+If the applicant does not agree with IP VIETNAM’s decision, they can appeal against it according to the appeal procedures.

-The patent application accepted as valid shall be published by the NOIP in its Industrial Property Official Gazette in the nineteenth (19) month from the date of priority or the filing date in case the application has no date of priority or within two (2) months after being accepted as a valid application, whichever is later for oppositions and comments of third parties.
+The patent application accepted as valid shall be published by IP VIETNAM in its Industrial Property Official Gazette in the nineteenth (19) month from the date of priority or the filing date in case the application has no date of priority or within two (2) months after being accepted as a valid application, whichever is later for oppositions.
 Applicants shall pay a fee for such publication.

 Patent applications under the Patent Cooperation Treaty (PCT) shall be published within two (2) months from the date it is accepted as a valid application and enters the national phase.

-Patent applications containing a request for earlier publication shall be published within two (2) months from the date the NOIP receives that request or the date it is accepted as a valid application, whichever is later.
+Patent applications containing a request for earlier publication shall be published within two (2) months from the date IP VIETNAM receives that request or the date it is accepted as a valid application, whichever is later.

 An substantive examination of the application will be carried out only for which the applicant or a third party has filed a request for examination and paid the examination fees within 42 months as of the filing date or the priority date, as applicable, and the time limit for making request for substantive examination of an patent application involving a request for a utility solution patent shall be 36 months counting from the filing date or the priority date, as applicable.